Toranktto/CraftProtocol/docs/index.rst

     :type entity_id: int

     .. note::
-        Currently there is no class that has Inventory Type enum defined.
+        Currently there is no class that has inventory type enum defined.

     .. method:: get_window_id()